A Tradition of Excellence

 Early commissions were for various Baltimore architects and the Roland Park Company, a local developer and home builder.
 They soon expanded to schools, colleges, churches, hospitals, and commercial and manufacturing buildings throughout central Maryland.
 The work included process piping, coal burning power plants, campus water, sewage, and steam distribution, in addition to MEP building systems.
-As demand grew in the 1920s, Mr. Posey began working for the City of Baltimore, State of Maryland, Federal Reserve Bank in Virginia and Federal Land Bank in South Carolina.
-High rise apartment builders in Washington, DC, and county school systems throughout Maryland also requested the firm’s services.
+As demand grew in the 1920s, Mr. Posey began working for the City of Baltimore, State of Maryland, Federal Reserve Bank in Virginia, and Federal Land Bank in South Carolina.
+High-rise apartment builders in Washington, DC, and county school systems throughout Maryland also requested the firm’s services.

 During the Great Depression, local building construction dramatically slowed.
 Mr. Posey managed to keep his staff intact by reducing the five and a half-day work week to three days and obtaining commissions from architects in Norfolk and Richmond, Virginia; Washington, DC; and Columbia, South Carolina.
-Initially, the engineering staff was placed directly in the architects’ offices, but the growing number of commissions necessitated opening of branch offices in Richmond, Washington and Columbia.
+Initially, engineering staff was placed directly in the architects’ offices, but the growing number of commissions necessitated opening of branch offices in Richmond, Washington and Columbia.

-The branches remained open until the start of World War II, when most had to be closed due to staff shortages and changes in the types of buildings being constructed to support the war effort.
+These branches remained open until the start of World War II, when most had to be closed due to staff shortages and changes in the types of buildings being constructed to support the war effort.
 During the war, the small Baltimore staff worked on hospitals and projects for C&P Telephone (now Verizon), and the Bureau of Mines and other government agencies as far away as Oregon.

 As Mr. Posey’s eyesight began to fail in the mid-1950s, Wilbur Hossfeld, who was managing the Richmond office, was needed in Baltimore so the Richmond office was closed.
-After exactly fifty years of leading the firm he founded, Mr. Posey died in 1961 at the age of 81.
+After exactly 50 years of leading the firm he founded, Mr. Posey died in 1961 at the age of 81.

 The Expansion Era